Gaket/android-guidelines/project_style_guidelines.md

 Sometimes removing code from a class can mean that some imports are no longer needed.
 If this is the case then the corresponding imports should be removed alongside the code.

+#### 2.1.8 Always add default clause

+Usually, if there is switch-case and no one of existing cases was triggered, it means that something went wrong.
+Always add logging to default clause to be able to notice such cases.

 ### 2.2 Java Style Rules

 #### 2.2.1 Field definition and naming